 To use the Risky IP report workbook , you must enable ‘ADFSSignInLogs’ in the Diagnostic Settings blade.
-This is a Log Analytics stream with AD FS Sign-Ins sent to Azure AD through Connect Health.
-To learn more about AD FS Sign-Ins in Azure AD, view our documentation here.
+This is a Log Analytics stream with AD FS Sign-Ins sent to Microsoft Entra ID through Connect Health.
+To learn more about AD FS Sign-Ins in Microsoft Entra ID, view our documentation here.

 AD FS customers may expose password authentication endpoints to the internet to provide authentication services for end users to access SaaS applications such as Microsoft 365.
-In this case, it is possible for a bad actor to attempt logins against your AD FS system to guess an end user’s password and get access to application resources.
+In this case, it's possible for a bad actor to attempt logins against your AD FS system to guess an end user’s password and get access to application resources.
 AD FS provides the extranet account lockout functionality to prevent these types of attacks since AD FS in Windows Server 2012 R2.
-If you are on a lower version, we strongly recommend that you upgrade your AD FS system to Windows Server 2016.
+If you're on a lower version, we strongly recommend that you upgrade your AD FS system to Windows Server 2016.

-Additionally, it is possible for a single IP address to attempt multiple logins against multiple users.
+Additionally, it's possible for a single IP address to attempt multiple logins against multiple users.
 In these cases, the number of attempts per user may be under the threshold for account lockout protection in AD FS.
-Azure AD Connect Health now provides the “Risky IP report” that detects this condition and notifies administrators.
+Microsoft Entra Connect Health now provides the “Risky IP report” that detects this condition and notifies administrators.
 The following are the key benefits for this report:

 - Detection of IP addresses that exceed a threshold of failed password-based logins

 - Supports failed logins due to bad password or due to extranet lockout state

 - Customizable threshold settings that match with the security policy of an organization